Hapish/Tubes3_Kel57/README.md

 ## Algorithm Implementation
 ### Knuth-Morris-Pratt
-The Knuth-Morris-Pratt Algorithm, shortened as the KMP Algorithm, is a string matching algorithm which compares both strings from the front.
-It uses the Longest Prefix Suffix table (shortened as LPS) to shift the pattern when a mismatch happens in order to avoid having to do multiple unneeded comparisons.
-This results in more efficiency when comparing both strings.
+The Knuth-Morris-Pratt Algorithm, shortened as the KMP Algorithm, is implemented with the usage of 2 functions which are:
+1. ComputeLPSArray: Creates the Longest Prefix Suffix array to help with the KMP algorithm.
+2. KMPSearch: The main function to do the KMP Algorithm with the help of the LPS array to handle mismatches.

 ### Boyer-Moore
-The Boyer-Moore Algorithm, shortened as the BM Algorithm, is a string matching algorithm which compares both strings from the back of the pattern string.
-It uses the Bad Character Heuristic where it shifts the pattern if there is a mismatch and align the characters between both strings to make a match.
-If not possible, it shifts the pattern beyond the mismatched character.
-It can also use the Good Suffix Heuristic where it shifts the pattern based on the matching characters.
-These results in more efficiency when comparing both strings.
+The Boyer-Moore Algorithm, shortened as the BM Algorithm, is implemented with the usage of 2 functions which are:
+1. BadCharHandler: This preprocesses the bad character table that is basically an array that stores the rightmost occurrence of each character in the pattern.
+2. BMSearch: The main function to do the BM Algorithm by using the bad character table and a shift rule to do the comparisons and make it more efficient.

 ### Regular Expression
-Regular Expression, also known as Regex, is a form of expression which is a sequence of characters that makes a search pattern to be used in string matching as well as string manipulation.
-It can use multiple different components such as literal characters, character classes, quantifier symbols, anchors, groups, and alternations.
+Regular Expression, also known as Regex, is implemented with the usage of 3 functions which are:
+1. GetName: This gets the name from the database tabels
+2. ConvertWeirdName: This converts the weird "alay" words into its supposed format
+3. ConvertNameifSimilar: This determines if ConvertWeirdName will be used depending on the string

 ### Levenshtein Distance
-Levenshtein Distance is a type of variable used as a representation for the difference between two strings.
-To get the value of the distance itself, it calculates the minimum amount of changes (insertions, deletions, or substitutions) required to transform one string into the other.
-This creates a quantifiable measurement which is the difference between both strings.
+Levenshtein Distance is implemented with the usage of 2 functions which are:
+1. LevenshteinDistance: Calculates the Levenshtein Distance (the distance between 2 strings)
+2. DifferencePercentage: Calculates the percentage of how similar both strings are

 ## Technologies Used